nntuli-godaddy/wratt/README.md

 - `cd backend` in terminal 2
 - in terminal 1, do `npm install` then `npm run local`, it should give you the local port to check out
 - in terminal 2, do `docker compose up -d`, then check that my tests are good with `docker compose up --build --exit-code-from tests --abort-on-container-exit tests`
-- now, you should be able to add and delete shopItems to the cart.
+- now, you should be able to add and delete shopItems to the cart on the local port.